theblackboxio/bricksole/README.md

 # bricksole

 `bricksole` is a Spring based framework to develop command line applications.
-But, why `bricksole`?
+We think that `bricksole` rocks, because:

 * Command line java applications may be used to rapidly test and develop systems and infrastructure,

-* Command line java applications follows some patterns that remembers to the web-mvc spring,
+* Command line java applications follow some patterns that remember to the web-mvc spring pattern,

 * Spring is a great framework,

-* Fun
+* It's fun!

 ## Modules

 ### bricksole-core

-Contains the core of bricksole and can be used programatically standalone.
+Contains the core of bricksole.
+Can be used programatically as a standalone library.

 ### bricksole-spring

-Contains the classes to build a Spring application based on bricksole-core module.
+Contains the classes to build a Spring application be based on the bricksole-core module.

 ## Example of use